traderjoe-xyz/joe-tokenlists/README.md

 Tokens are added to tokenlists by JOE team based on market demand and other metrics.

+## HOW TO WHITELIST YOUR TOKEN
+Tokenlist is rebalanced weekly, roughly speaking we add tokens that are top 30 in daily volume, and remove tokens that are below top 40.

 ## Have more questions?
 Come visit us on discord at our `dev-talk` channel.
 Link: https://discord.com/invite/GHZceZhbZU